forestdb/forestdb.org/models/bayesian-data-analysis.md

           (biascoin-model sequence biased-weight))
         all-seqs))

-     ; what is the best biased-weight?
+     ; query for: what is the best parameter setting? biased-weight
-     biased-weight

      ; given that we've observed this data